 Immunity is not binary

 The mRNA vaccine is a completely new way to immunize.
-It induces a rapid, powerful, yet fleeting response against symptomatic COVID disease.
+It induces a rapid, powerful, against symptomatic COVID disease.
 While the protection induced by mRNA vaccines against death and severe illness remains strong over time, protection from symptomatic infection is less durable.
 This is mainly because the virus keeps mutating so it can evade the immune system’s defenses — an evolutionary race between host and pathogen.

 However, Pillai adds, it’s also because the human immune system needs more time to develop long-term immune memory against the pathogen.
 This memory strengthens each time the immune system encounters the virus, whether through a vaccine or natural exposure.
 Something similar likely happens with chicken pox and measles.